Drug and Sex Addiction

 At Gentle Path at The Meadows, we are committed to helping those who struggle with complex sexual addictive and compulsive behaviors.
-Our deep understanding and empathic approach to sex addiction treatment allows our patients to disrupt and eliminate these problem patterns and recover from the underlying catalysts for their addiction.
+Our in-depth understanding and empathic approach to sex addiction treatment allow our patients to disrupt and eliminate these problem patterns and recover from the underlying catalysts for their addiction.

-Although many sexual addictions are similar in their uncontrollable nature, each individual has their own unique personal history, lived experiences, and co-occurring disorders.
-When a person takes those first brave steps into recovery they need a treatment facility that recognizes that patient’s individual struggles, because acknowledging that distinction is the first step to ensuring quality treatment for every patient.
+Although many sexual addictions are similar in their uncontrollable nature, each has their unique personal history, lived experiences, and co-occurring disorders.
+When a person takes those first brave steps into recovery, they need a treatment facility that recognizes that patient’s struggles, because acknowledging that distinction is the first step to ensuring quality treatment for every patient.

-At Gentle Path at the Meadows we know that there are many factors that contribute to sexual addictions in men.
+At Gentle Path at The Meadows, we know that there are many factors that contribute to sexual addictions in men.
 This is why our facility doesn’t take a “one-size-fits-all” approach to recovery.
 The expert treatment staff at Gentle Path at The Meadows will customize a treatment plan that is designed to help you realize long-term recovery.
-We are committed to delivering the most innovative and effective treatment to all of our patients – treatment that recognizes the individuality of each and every patient.
+We are committed to delivering the most innovative and effective treatment to all of our patients – treatment that recognizes the individuality of every patient.

 Gentle Path at The Meadows is a Level 1 inpatient unit with the ability to provide acute inpatient psychiatric care and substance detox in the acute care section of our unit.
 This unit has 24-hour monitoring by Registered Nurses and nursing staff experienced with psychiatric and detox issues.
 Each patient is treated with a customized plan created during the initial assessment.
 Different levels of care are available based on each specific need with every level administered in a safe, controlled environment.